wellspringcp/wellspring/15-torts-and-coordination/15-01-non-ameliorable-harmful-activity.md

 ### No foothold for government to establish a regulatory agency

 No government agency or government employee, while acting in their capacity as an agent of the government, shall have standing to bring an Attempted `NAHA` suit before the courts.
-Only private entities or individuals acting in their private capacity shall have standing to invoke this cause of action.
+Only private sector entities or individuals acting in their private capacity shall have standing to invoke this cause of action.

 > [Apologia][Note]: Discuss the fact that some amount of evidence-free speculation of harm must be allowed to the plaintiff, and how to limit this.
 Or perhaps don't allow evidence-free skepticism and an unlimited assumption of guilt on the defendent.
 - To ensure that the mechanism is evidence-based, we may have to reward whistle-blowers with a monetary incentive.